stride3d/stride-docs/en/manual/files-and-folders/game-settings/index.md

 # Game settings

 You can configure the global settings of your game in the **game settings** asset.
 It stores the configurations of Stride systems and additional properties.
-Configurations can also be overridden depending on the platform or user hardware.

 ![](media/property-grid-game-settings.webp)